danielguerra69/ubuntu-xrdp/Readme.md

-## Ububtu 16.04 Multi User Remote Desktop Server
+## Ubuntu 16.04 Multi User Remote Desktop Server

 Fully implemented Multi User xrdp with xorgxrdp and pulseaudio on Ubuntu 16.04.
 Copy/Paste and sound is working.
 Users can re-login in the same session.